robsco-git/spreadsheet_server/README.md

 was already implemented in Microsoft Excel/LibreOffice Calc.
 Instead of rewriting the logic from scratch, this tool was born.

-The tool has been developed to work on a headless GNU/Linux or FreeBSD system where the server and client are on the same machine.
+The tool has been developed to work on a headless GNU/Linux where the server and client are on the same machine.

 ## Features